FATE sounds fatalistic, doesn’t it?

 I sent out the first email to over 2,900 people on my email list.
 I expected the usual daily sign-ups, confident 100 or so would participate in the class.

-After six days of marketing, only 17 people had enrolled – half of which were sewing school students.
+After six days of marketing for a FREE or DONATION class, only 17 people had enrolled – half of which were sewing school students who had ongoing access to the Dress Success masterclass recordings anyway so they didn’t need to register to attend!

 So which it is: FATE or DESTINY?

 I reminded myself FATE sounds fatalistic.
-DESTINY sounds like I may have some control over what happens to me and my life.
-How could I change this situation, if only in my mind?
+DESTINY sounds like I have some control over what happens to me and my life.
+Part of fighting The Good Fight is that I choose to feel empowered.
+So how could I change this situation, if only in my mind so I felt better about it?

 .